 The USD/JPY currency pair has rallied a bit during the trading session again on Monday, as we continue to form a basing pattern.

-The US dollar fell a bit during the early New York trading session before bouncing on Thursday and we continued to see a lot of back and forth against the Japanese yen.
+The US dollar has been back and forth during the course of the trading session on Friday as we continue to see a lot of noise against the Japanese yen.

 The USD/JPY has gone back and forth during the trading session on Thursday as we continue to hang around the ¥130 level.